Donate

 I want every boy and every man in society to understand that girls’ education is also important to them because it brings food to the table, a happier and healthier home and planet.

 At every step, my story is about the women who have supported me, and the women I am now supporting too.
-I still have the backing of CAMFED — Ms Murimirwa, the Executive Director – Africa, and Ms Nkala, the National Director of CAMFED Zimbabwe, provided me with recommendation letters that helped me enrol at the University of Edinburgh Business School.
+I still have the backing of CAMFED — Angeline Murimirwa, CAMFED’s Chief Executive Officer, and Faith Nkala, the former National Director of CAMFED Zimbabwe, provided me with recommendation letters that helped me enrol at the University of Edinburgh Business School.
 I’m studying for my Master’s degree in Entrepreneurship and Innovation, which I hope to complete later this year.

 It is said that girls with dreams will become women with vision.
 So I will keep collaborating with my sisters to make sure every girl in Zimbabwe and beyond can fulfil her potential.
 I’m standing as a role model — if I can do it, others can too.

-Listen to Forget sharing her inspiring life story on Cambridge 105’s podcast ‘Women Making Waves’
+Listen to my life story on Cambridge 105’s podcast ‘Women Making Waves’

 Thank you to our generous recent donors